mahdimehrabi/abrarvan-wallet/README.md

 ## More Scalability
 Used standard library for routing not any framework and no ORM used. <br>
 No external packages that make the performance lower used.<br>
-Used [fastjson](https://github.com/valyala/fastjson) library instead of json and encoding in standard library to speed up parsing json **It's about 15x faster**.
-Used [pgx](https://github.com/jackc/pgx) as database interface because we only use PostgreSQL as database and its faster than `database/sql` package in standard library.
+Used [pgx](https://github.com/jackc/pgx) as database interface because we only use PostgreSQL as database and pgx is faster than `database/sql` package in standard library.

 ## Architecture , Design
 The architecture of this project is clean architecture,